 Environment: Example

 The ipAddressType property controls which IP protocols the gateway supports.
 Setting it to DUALSTACK enables both IPv4 and IPv6 traffic.
-The IP address type must be compatible with both the subnets you specify and the resources that will communicate through the gateway.
+The IP address type must be compatible with both the subnets you specify and the resources that will connect through the gateway.

 import * as pulumi from "@pulumi/pulumi";